Renault calls the Captur ‘an urban crossover’, though in industry parlance it’s a ‘B-segment crossover’.

 With the sliding rear seat set right back, you get a reasonable 377-litre boot, extending to a healthy 455 litres with the bench slid fully forward.
 There’s also a double-sided (carpet and rubber) hard boot floor that splits the rear luggage space and creates a substantial – and hidden – storage space.

-Renault offers the Captur with its new, sweet and punchy small petrol turbo engine, which drives through a six-speed dual-clutch automatic gearbox.
-The 120bhp unit has the legs for twisting hill roads while proving to be very smooth on the motorways.
+Renault offers the Captur with its new, sweet and punchy small petrol turbo engine, which drives through a six-speed manual or dual-clutch automatic gearbox.
+The 118bhp unit has the legs for twisting hill roads while proving to be very smooth on the motorways.
 The engine is a good match for the company’s new dual-clutch ’box, which was almost complete viceless unless you stamped on the accelerator.

-The 90bhp dCI diesel engine is impressively refined, although it becomes vocal in town on a trailing throttle and on long uphill roads, the driver needs to stay on the ball and drop down a ratio to keep the car’s speed up.
+The 89bhp dCi diesel engine is impressively refined, although it becomes vocal in town on a trailing throttle and on long uphill roads, the driver needs to stay on the ball and drop down a ratio to keep the car’s speed up.
 It can manage a relaxed relaxed 12.6sec 0-62mph time but the upside is a claimed combined economy of 76.4mpg, which should mean nearly 60mpg in the real world.
+There is also a three-cylinder, turbocharged 0.9-litre unit with 88bhp propping up the range and a 108bhp 1.5-litre oilburner completing the engine line-up.

-However, the big flaw facing this car’s translation to the UK is the ride on very poor surfaces.
-While it would glide along on smooth roads, on patches of typical French A-road, where it encountered broken surfaces, the wheels crashed and pattered to a surprising degree.
+However, the Captur's biggest flaw is its ride quality on ruinous surfaces, it would glide along on smooth roads, on patches of typical A-roads, where it encountered broken surfaces, the wheels crashed and pattered to a surprising degree.

 The Captur is very much a style and lifestyle statement.
 You'll find similar interior versatility in an MPV, but the Captur is much more about showmanship and the ability to completely customise the car inside.